dmarcus-wire/do280/01-declarative-resource-management/README.md

     - augmented by Kustomize.

 # Imparative VS Delcarative
 -  Imperative commands configure each resource, one at time.
     - Impaired reproducibility
     - Lacking version control
     - Lacking support for GitOps
 - Declarative commands are instead the preferred way to manage resources, by using resource manifests.
+Declarative commands use a resource manifest instead of adding the details to many options on the command line.
     - A *resource manifest* is a file, in JSON or YAML format, with resource definition and configuration information encapsulate all the attributes of an application in a file or a set of related files.
     - K8s uses declarative commands to read the resource manifests and to apply changes to the cluster *to meet the state that the resource manifest defines*.
     - Resource manifests: